songlining/vault-redundancy-zone-vagrant/clusters/README.md

 ## Prerequisites
 ### Required Software
 - Vagrant (latest version)
-- One of the following providers:
+- One of the following providers (only VMware is fully tested):
   - VMware Desktop (recommended)
   - VirtualBox
   - QEMU (for ARM64 Macs)